ashapat12/Data-Analyst-Capstone/README.md

 - **Source names:** internal database
 - **File name:** (diabetic_data.xlsx)
 - **Brief description of each dataset:** The dataset contains information about patients' demographics, medical history, admission details, procedures performed, medications prescribed, and discharge outcomes.
 Each record represents a unique patient encounter with attributes related to their healthcare journey.
+## 3. Project Structure

+Describe the organization of your project directory.
+Explain the purpose of each folder and important files.
+.
+├── data/
+│ ├── raw/ # Original, unprocessed data
+│ ├── processed/ # Cleaned and transformed data
+│ └── external/ # Data from external sources (if applicable) ├── notebooks/
+│ ├── 01_data_exploration.ipynb
+│ ├── 02_feature_engineering.ipynb
+│ └── 03_model_training.ipynb
+├── scripts/
+### 4.1.
+Prerequisites

+List any software, libraries, or tools required.

+- Python 3.9+
+- Jupyter Notebook
+- Git